Appian Corporation

-Appian Corporation is a cloud computing and enterprise software company headquartered in McLean, Virginia, part of the Dulles Technology Corridor.
+Appian Corporation is an American cloud computing and enterprise software company headquartered in McLean, Virginia, part of the Dulles Technology Corridor.
 The company sells a platform as a service (PaaS) for building enterprise software applications.
 It is focused on low-code development, process mining, business process management, and case management markets in North America, Europe, the Middle East and Southeast Asia.

 History

 Founding and early growth: 1999–2013

-Appian was founded in 1999 by Michael Beckley, Robert Kramer, Marc Wilson and Matthew Calkins, who serves as CEO.
+Appian was founded in 1999 by Michael Beckley, Robert Kramer, Marc Wilson and Matthew Calkins, who is CEO.

 In 2001, the company developed Army Knowledge Online, regarded at the time as “the world's largest intranet."

-In 2005, the company expanded into financial services and other private markets.
-It became known for its low-code platform.

 In 2010, Appian Cloud was accredited with Federal Information Security Management Act (FISMA) low-level security by the U.S. Education Department.
 In 2013, it received FISMA Moderate Authorization and Accreditation from the General Services Administration (GSA).

-Secondary investments and NASDAQ: 2014–2017
+Secondary investments and Nasdaq: 2014–2017

 In 2014, the company received $37.5 million in secondary investments from New Enterprise Associates, which was paid out to shareholders.
 In 2015, transportation company Ryder began using the Appian apps instead of paper processing during the checkout process and internally for truck maintenance records.

-In 2016, Vontobel, a global investment firm, started using Appian's Low-Code Platform to improve its business processes.

-On May 25, 2017, Appian became a publicly-traded company, trading as APPN on the NASDAQ Global Exchange.
+On May 25, 2017, Appian became a publicly traded company, trading as APPN on the NASDAQ Global Exchange.